SeungoneKim/SeungoneKim/README.md

 ## Seungone Kim (김승원)

 #### Info about me...
 Hello!
-I am a first year M.S.
+I am a M.S.
 Student at the Language & Knowledge Lab at KAIST, advised by Minjoon Seo.<br>
-I am also a research intern at the Language Team at Naver AI Lab, advised by Jamin Shin.<br>
 <br>
 My main research goal is to understand the inherent limitations of large language models (LLMs) and to enhance their capabilities for more effective deployment in real-world scnearios.
 <br>